 Painting or Why can’t a cat look like a cactus?

-It occurs to me that artists and makers seem to be of a mind to assert a need for change; we are living in a time of renamed ‘ecologies’ and drives for ‘sustainability’, even the ‘ecological self’ as Suzi Gablik wrote.
-But for this to come into being we need to change our thinking about art in a foundational way, but not necessarily our means of making, art does not have to become ephemeral, or be made from detritus, or to have a self-consciously unschooled look.
+It occurs to me that artists and makers seem to be of a mind to assert a need for change.
+We are living in a time of renamed ‘ecologies’ and ever greater drives for ‘sustainability’.
+The artist has been renamed as the ‘ecological self’ by Suzi Gablik.
+But for this to come into being we need to change our thinking about art in a foundational way.
+Not necessarily our means of making art, art does not have to become ephemeral, or be made from detritus, or to have a self-consciously unschooled look.

-Many artists, Gallerists, curators, image makers and advertisers seem to want to induce us to accept only graphic representational images; Photographic, Photo-shopped, tag-like, clip-art, built up in fashionable method and colour seem to be de rigueur.
-We are drowning in thousands upon thousands of images of things, in a sort of picture-overkill for the soul.
-We lose our sense of beauty, our sense for diversity, invention and for the integrity of individual vision, are we only to accept artworks confirming what we already know?
+Many artists, curators, image makers and advertisers seem to want to induce us to accept only graphic representational images; Photographic, Photo-shopped, tag-like, clip-art, built up in fashionable method and colour seem to be de rigueur.
+We are drowning in thousands upon thousands of images of things.
+We are left to flounder in a sort of picture-overkill for the soul.
+Are we to lose our sense of beauty, our sense for diversity and invention> are we to loose sight of and for the integrity of individual vision.
+Are we only to accept artworks confirming what we already know?
 What of the lessons of the twentieth century, a century of ground breaking innovation and invention in the arts?
-Are we turning away from this hard won landscape, are we sliding into banality blown on the breath of previous passion.
+Are we turning away from this hard won landscape, are we sliding into banality blown on the stale breath of previously spent passion.

 The Czech photographer Miroslav Tichý said to be famous one only has to do ones thing badly, the more badly taken and abused the photograph, the more famous the photographer will become.
 We need only see one blurry grey painting, out of the hundreds, of Gerhardt Richter to see the truth in this statement.
 If we can produce an oil painting like a poorly made black and white photograph, well we’ll have it made.
 Richter is a very good painter, but even he, not wanting to be known as a one trick pony, began his colossal colour explorations; I think to be nurtured by colour and more significantly, for Richter, the accidental.
 But I find his approach too critical, too cynical with his claims to a democratic art, he finishes a piece, according to his sensibilities, and all can see there is nothing more to be done.
 I don’t know about you, but I’ve had enough of totalitarianism.
 When has one artist’s sensibility become that of all onlookers, surely the beauty arises in diversity not in monoculture?